olayemito/Palmora-PowerBI-Analysis/README.md

 5. Insights and Conclusions

 ### Data Import
 I launched PowerBI Desktop.
-After launching, I clicked on home,get data, Ichose the data source as CSV and clicked 'connect'.
-Iselected the dataset and loaded it into PowerBI.
+After launching, I clicked on home,get data, Ichose the data source as excel and clicked 'connect'.
+I selected the dataset 'Palmora Group Emp-Data' and loaded it into PowerBI.
+I did the same for the CSV file 'Palmora Group Bonus Rules_083311'.
 ### Data Cleaning and Transformation